 Study Construction Management at ARU.
 This course focuses on key stages and processes of planning, construction and maintenance.
 Ranging from building design and technology to resource management and project administration.

 Have you got the vision and drive to work in the construction industry?

 Get the skills, knowledge and understanding you need by studying our Construction Management degree course.
 In Chelmsford, it's accredited by the Chartered Institute of Building and Chartered Association of Building Engineers (foundation year not accredited).
 In Peterborough, it's accredited by the Chartered Institute of Building Engineers.

 Based in Chelmsford or Peterborough, you’ll use industry-standard surveying equipment and the latest in computer-aided design, 3D modelling, project management and financial software.
 You can choose to take a placement year and further develop your professional skills, as you work towards becoming a chartered construction professional.

 The construction industry is one of the most dynamic, diverse and significant in the world.
-We live, work and play in the built environment, and our Construction Management course will develop your skills, knowledge and understanding of both the technology and management involved in its creation.
+We live, work and play in the built environment, and our Construction Management degree course will develop your skills, knowledge and understanding of the technology and management involved in its creation.

-A degree in construction management can lead to a number of careers in the industry, including working as a construction project manager or construction site manager for contractors or construction clients.
+A degree in construction management can lead to a number of careers, including working as a construction project manager or construction site manager for contractors or construction clients.
 Key to these roles is the ability to ensure that construction projects are completed on time, within budget, to the correct quality standards, healthily and safely, and with due recognition of wider sustainability and environmental issues.